 Landing page URL: uses the http:// or https:// prefix.

-These ads are like PPC ads, except housed on the LinkedIn platform.
-Text Ads are the most similar, while Dynamic Ads, otherwise known as Spotlight Ads, allow personalization.
-Follower Ads also fall under this category.
-These are text ads that call the audience to follow your company page.
+These ads are similar to what you see from SEM ads, except housed on the LinkedIn platform.
 You can set PPC or CPM caps to control budgets and choose whether to pay for clicks or impressions.

-We recommend these ads for top-funnel campaigns to build awareness of your brand, especially when trying to gain more organic followers to your company page.
-However, these ads are not as front-and-center on the channel as other LinkedIn ad types and are not recommended for bottom-funnel or conversion campaigns.
+We recommend these ads for mid-funnel campaigns to generate traffic or leads or when trying to gain more organic followers to your company page.
+However, these ads are not as front-and-center on the channel as other LinkedIn ad types and are not recommended for conversion campaigns or flashy awareness efforts.

 Text Ads Specs